 Continuous Delivery Toolchain

 AWS Cloud9 integrates with AWS CodeStar, allowing you to quickly setup an end-to-end continuous delivery toolchain for your application and start releasing code faster on AWS.
-Codestar provides a unified experience that enables you to easily build, test, and deploy applications to AWS with the help of AWS CodeCommit, AWS CodeBuild, AWS CodePipeline, and AWS CodeDeploy.
-In a few clicks, you will be able to connect your Cloud9 development environment to a continous delivery toolchain.
+CodeStar provides a unified experience that enables you to easily build, test, and deploy applications to AWS with the help of AWS CodeCommit, AWS CodeBuild, AWS CodePipeline, and AWS CodeDeploy.
+In a few clicks, you will be able to connect your Cloud9 development environment to a continuous delivery toolchain.

 File Revision History

 AWS Cloud9 keeps the revision history of the files in your development environment.
 This allows you to quickly access code changes that were made in the past and revert to an earlier iteration.

 AWS Cloud9 allows you to choose from a variety of color schemes that control syntax highlighting and the UI.
 You can also fully customize the Cloud9 UI by editing your stylesheet.